Sleep Apnoea Treatment

 3D Printed and Customised for You

-Both our occlusal splints and mandibular advancement splints are 3D printed in-house, allowing us to create precise, custom-fitted devices that are tailored to your unique dental anatomy.
-This technology ensures a comfortable fit and effective results.
-Additionally, adjustments to your appliance are easy and accessible, ensuring your device continues to provide optimal protection and support.
+Both our occlusal splints and mandibular advancement splints are 3D printed in-house, allowing us to create precise, custom-fitted devices tailored to your individual dental anatomy.
+This technology is designed to support a comfortable fit and may assist in achieving treatment outcomes.
+Additionally, adjustments to your appliance can be made as needed, helping maintain its fit and function over time.

 Mandibular Advancement Splints (MADs)

 In cases where sleep apnoea is present, we may recommend a mandibular advancement splint (MAD).
 This device is designed to hold your lower jaw (mandible) in a forward position during sleep, helping to keep your airway open and reduce the occurrence of apnoea events.
-MADs are an ideal solution for those who cannot tolerate CPAP therapy, offering a comfortable and effective alternative.
+Mandibular advancement splints (MADs) may be a suitable option for some patients who are unable to tolerate CPAP therapy, and may be considered as an alternative treatment depending on individual circumstances.
 These devices are particularly beneficial for individuals with mild to moderate obstructive sleep apnoea.

 Get Started on Better Sleep

-If you suspect you may have sleep apnoea or if you suffer from teeth grinding or clenching, contact us to arrange a consultation.
-We’ll work with you to diagnose the issue and develop a personalised treatment plan to improve your sleep quality and overall health.
+If you suspect you may have sleep apnoea or experience teeth grinding or clenching, contact us to arrange a consultation.
+We will work with you to assess your condition and discuss treatment options that may be appropriate for your individual needs.